sanjeethflautist/hawqeyesframework/README.md

 # hawqeyesframework

-Pytest based framework for web UI and API testing
+Hi 👋, Welcome to hawqeyesframework a Pytest based framework for web UI and API testing

-Hi 👋, Welcome to

-Hawqeyes Framework powered by pytest

-How to install?
+# How to install?
     Dependencies are mentioned in requirement.txt
     To install the libraries, use below command: pip -r requirements.txt

-How to run the pytest?
+# How to run the pytest?
     To run Test, use command below-
         python -m pytest --log-cli-level=INFO --alluredir="tmp/my_allure_results" -v
     To get Allure report, run-